 Kurt and Roger Henderson shared a passion for missions and founded the Khayamandi Foundation a few years back, as a means to collect and channel funding for the various projects that they had been involved in – particularly in South Africa’s Knysna and Cape Town areas.
 As others have caught the vision and come on board, the foundation has grown in vision and scope, allowing for expanded and targeted projects – including sponsoring promising students to gain an education in an increasingly difficult environment.

 the cycle of poverty found in much of Sub Saharan Africa.

-“Coop” lives with his wife of 30 years, Tracy, in Richmond Virginia.
+“Coop” lives with his wife of 33 years, Tracy, in Richmond Virginia.
 His three boys and his daughter have all graduated from college and have left the nest.
 While Coop is the family representative on the Khayamandi Foundation Board, he and Tracy travel and serve together in South Africa and at home.